elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-is-the-recommended-study-schedule-for-students-taking-this-course.md

 url: /learn/history-of-the-world/questions/what-is-the-recommended-study-schedule-for-students-taking-this-course
 score: -1.0
 related_article1:
-    id: 104227
+    id: 104212
     title: >-
-        What is the historical debate surrounding the Cry of Pugadlawin or Balintawak in Module 2, Unit 3?
+        Who is the facilitator for this course, and how can they be contacted?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-historical-debate-surrounding-the-cry-of-pugadlawin-or-balintawak-in-module-2-unit-3
+    url: /learn/history-of-the-world/questions/who-is-the-facilitator-for-this-course-and-how-can-they-be-contacted
 related_article2:
-    id: 104212
+    id: 104216
     title: >-
-        Who is the facilitator for this course, and how can they be contacted?
+        What are the arguments for and against the Cavite Incident of 1872 being a mutiny or revolution in Task 6?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/who-is-the-facilitator-for-this-course-and-how-can-they-be-contacted
+    url: /learn/history-of-the-world/questions/what-are-the-arguments-for-and-against-the-cavite-incident-of-1872-being-a-mutiny-or-revolution-in-task-6
 related_article3:
-    id: 104228
+    id: 104227
     title: >-
-        What socio-economic and political concerns are addressed in Module 3?
+        What is the historical debate surrounding the Cry of Pugadlawin or Balintawak in Module 2, Unit 3?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-socioeconomic-and-political-concerns-are-addressed-in-module-3
+    url: /learn/history-of-the-world/questions/what-is-the-historical-debate-surrounding-the-cry-of-pugadlawin-or-balintawak-in-module-2-unit-3
 related_article4:
-    id: 104220
+    id: 104214
     title: >-
-        What are the key historical developments of the Philippine Constitution covered in Task 10?
+        How should students approach the analysis of primary sources in Tasks 2, 3, and 4?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-key-historical-developments-of-the-philippine-constitution-covered-in-task-10
+    url: /learn/history-of-the-world/questions/how-should-students-approach-the-analysis-of-primary-sources-in-tasks-2-3-and-4
 ---

 &nbsp;